Gion Festival in July

 The best highlight of the festival is the Yama-Hoko Junko grand procession.

-The Preceding Festival procession are held on 17th, and Latter Festival procession on 24th.
+The Preceding Festival procession are held on 17th, and the Latter Festival procession on 24th.

 29 floats out of 33 are designated as the important intangible cultural properties.